D

 Company Overview

-Business Model: Domino’s Pizza, Inc. is primarily a franchisor, with approximately 99% of its global stores owned and operated by independent franchisees.
-The Company generates revenue through royalties and fees from franchisees, sales of food and other products to franchisees through its supply chain operations (primarily in the U.S. and Canada), and retail sales from its U.S. Company-owned stores.
-The business model focuses on handcrafting and serving quality food at a competitive price, with easy ordering access and efficient service, enhanced by technological innovations.
-Domino’s Pizza, Inc. also has a global agreement with Uber Technologies, Inc. to allow customers to order products through their marketplace.
+Business Model: Domino’s Pizza, Inc. is the largest pizza company globally, operating over 22,100 locations in more than 90 markets as of December 28, 2025.
+The Company primarily functions as a franchisor, with approximately 99% of its global stores owned and operated by independent franchisees.
+Its business model generates revenue through royalties and fees from franchisees, sales of food and other products to franchisees via its supply chain operations (primarily in the U.S. and Canada), and retail sales from its U.S. Company-owned stores.
+The Company operates an asset-light model and focuses on two distinct service models: delivery and carryout.
+Its "Hungry for MORE" strategy aims to drive "MORE sales, MORE stores and MORE profits" through strategic imperatives focused on delicious food, operational excellence, renowned value, and best-in-class franchisees.

 Financial Performance